Setup Guide for Metroid Prime MultiworldGG

 General Troubleshooting Tips

-Use the latest Metroid Prime MultiworldGG release
+- Use the latest Metroid Prime AP release

-Use the latest Dolphin Emulator
+- Use the latest Release of Dolphin Emulator or PrimeHack

 Generating and Patching Troubleshooting